facebookresearch/ParlAI/README.md

 - agent – an agent in the world, e.g. the learner.
 (There can be multiple learners.)
 - teacher – a type of agent that talks to the learner, implements one of the tasks listed before.

-After defining a world, and the agents in it, a main loop can be run for training, testing or displaying which calls the function world.parley().
+After defining a world and the agents in it, a main loop can be run for training, testing or displaying, which calls the function world.parley().
 The skeleton of an example main is given in the left panel, and the actual code for parley() on the right.

 <p align=center><img width="100%" src="docs/source/\_static/img/main.png" /></p>